danielpasquini/tft_api/README.md

 # TFT API

-Application that communicates with Riot API to fetch items and user data
+Application that communicates with Riot API to fetch items and user data.